odkr/cgi-runas/README.md

 *su-php* has only been tested on Debian GNU/Linux.

-You also need [PHP](https://php.net/), of course.
+You also need a webserver and [PHP](https://php.net/), of course.
 And you need to run it via the CGI for *su-php* to work.

 ## Security

 **WARNING:**
-*su-php* is in need of real-world testing and a second pair of eyes to audit it.
+*su-php* is in need of real-world testing and an audit.
 **You do *not* want to use it.**

 *su-php* performs the following checks to determine whether it should run a PHP script: